 Modern, intelligent software offers tools that build confidence in forecasts by showing its evolution over time, including how and why it changed.
 This gives leaders visibility into rich data inputs and historical snapshots to augment their specialized forecasting methodology.

 With a unified Sales Execution Platform, forecasting can shift from a critical gap to a seamless, highly-valuable component of your business.
-Outreach Commit delivers real-time pipeline data and buyer engagement signals to bring science to the art of forecasting, enabling revenue leaders to go from guessing the future to changing it with recommended actions.
-What's more, Outreach Commit shows you the math behind every prediction, so can understand what's actually driving the number — and how to change it.
+Outreach's forecasting delivers real-time pipeline data and buyer engagement signals to bring science to the art of forecasting, enabling revenue leaders to go from guessing the future to changing it with recommended actions.
+What's more, Outreach Commit shows you the math behind every prediction, so can understand what's actually driving the number and how to change it.